haiderzm/Helmet-Detection/README.md

 # Helmet-Detection
-### Task :- Train object detection model to identify and count helmets from video.
+### Task :- Train object detection and tracking model to identify and count helmets from video.

 ## Steps Involved :-